jjb/dotstore/README.markdown

 ## Usage

 1. Keep your dotfiles in a git repository (or any repository, or any directory, maybe synched with dropbox) in .dotstore.
-If you are on OS X, maybe you want to use mine: git clone http://github.com/jjb/dotfiles.git .dotfiles
+Here's how I would initiate mine in a new environment: git clone http://github.com/jjb/dotfiles.git .dotfiles
 2.  `dotstore`
         ➔ ./dotstore